 When you think of Argentina, you probably think of many traditional and uniquely Argentine foods and products, such as the classic mate, or delicious treats like dulce de leche, asado with chimichurri, medialunas, and many others.
-Finding classic Argentina products like these outside of the country can sometimes be a challenge, but we’ve got some tips and very close substitutes of authentic Argentina products.
+Finding products from Argentina like this outside of the country can sometimes be a challenge, but we’ve got some tips and very close substitutes for authentic products from Argentina.
 Next time you have a craving for an Argentine specialty, you might not have to hop the equator in order to find it.

-Mate is key symbol of Argentinian culture.
-Traditionally sipped by gauchos, but popular even in bustling office environments of modern-day Buenos Aires, mate is one of several Argentina products that has made its way to other places of the world.
-So popular in Argentina, the drinking of mate has spread to neighboring countries like Uruguay, Chile, Brazil and Paraguay.
+Mate is a key symbol of Argentinian culture.
+Traditionally sipped by gauchos, but popular even in bustling office environments of modern-day Buenos Aires, mate is one of several products from Argentina that has made its way to other places of the world.
+So popular in Argentina, the drinking of mate has spread to neighboring countries like Uruguay, Chile, Brazil, and Paraguay.
 If you’re back in the U.S., you can find mate cocido—instead of loose yerba, the plant is packaged in individual tea bags.

 Chimichurri is the country’s go-to condiment.
-This tangy, garlickly salsa is sometimes used as a marinade, though most often it’s blanketing grilled meats and heaps of other savoury foods throughout the country.
+This tangy, garlicky salsa is sometimes used as a marinade, though most often it’s blanketing grilled meats and heaps of other savory foods throughout the country.
 If you cannot find this in the aisles of your local grocery store back home, it is not too difficult to make yourself.
-Chimichurri is a green salsa made of finely chopped parsley, oregano, onion, garlic, chilli pepper flakes, olive oil and a touch of acid, like lemon or vinegar.
+Chimichurri is a green salsa made of finely chopped parsley, oregano, onion, garlic, chili pepper flakes, olive oil, and a touch of acid, like lemon or vinegar.

 Argentines aren’t too keen on the whole breakfast thing.
 For them, desayuno consists of coffee and maybe a pastry or two.
 Medialunas are the most common pastry, and as you walk along the streets in the morning, you’re sure to smell them baking in the panaderias and cafes.
-Medialuna literally means half-moon, so these Argentina products resembles and tastes similar to croissants.
+Medialuna literally means half-moon, so these products from Argentina resemble and taste similar to croissants.
 If you need a morning medialuna back in the states, get your fix with a sweet croissant from your local bakery.

 Written by Chloe Moore